kuetemeier/Node-Express-Angular-Coffee-Bootstrap/Readme.md

 You're done!
 Check back later for more exciting progress!
 Feel free to suggest improvements by opening an issue or submitting a pull request!

 # Thanks
-This Template ist based on (forked from) the Hoverbear/Angular-Coffee-Express, which was a great source and helped me a lot, thank you Andrew Hobden.
+This Template was initially based on (forked from) the [Hoverbear/Angular-Coffee-Express](https://github.com/Hoverbear/Angular-Coffee-Express), which saved me a lot of time.
+Thank you Andrew Hobden for doing a great job.

-Thanks the contributors to the following Open Source Technologies:
+## Thanks the contributors to the following Open Source Technologies:
-* coffee-script
-* express
-* node.js
-* npm
-* angular.js
-* connect
-* git
-* linux
-* jade

 ### Markdown
-* Project quote:
+* Summary:

   > Markdown is a text-to-HTML conversion tool for web writers.
   > Markdown allows you to write using an easy-to-read,